 Baselines define reference samples that are compared with the inputs.
 In order to assign attribution scores DeepLift computes the differences between the inputs/outputs and corresponding references.
 Baselines can be provided as:

-The number of samples in the baselines’ tensors must be larger than one.
+It is recommended that the number of samples in the baselines’ tensors is larger than one.

 Output indices for which gradients are computed (for classification cases, this is usually the target class).
 If the network returns a scalar value per example, no target index is necessary.
 For general 2D outputs, targets can be either: